MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsSharedCallingRoutingPolicy.md

 ```
 Grant-CsTeamsSharedCallingRoutingPolicy -PolicyName "Seattle" -Global
 ```
-Example 2 assigns the per-user Teams shared calling routing policy instance Seattle to all the users in the tenant, except any that have an explicit Teams shared calling routing policy assignment.
+Example 2 assigns the per-user Teams shared calling routing policy instance Seattle to all the users in the organization, except any that have an explicit Teams shared calling routing policy assignment.

 ## PARAMETERS